top of page

 Mountains to Sea Conservation Trust

-Kia ora, I'm excited to be part of the team since 2018.
-I am a registered teacher, as well as holding a Bachelor of Science, majoring in Zoology.
-I have a passion for sharing environmental knowledge outside of the classroom, where children can be engaged with the content in hands on learning.
+Rosie is excited to be part of the team since 2018.
+She is a registered teacher and holds a Bachelor of Science Degree, majoring in Zoology.
+She has a passion for sharing environmental knowledge outside of the classroom, where children can be engaged with the content in hands on learning.
 I have experience teaching children of all ages and have specialized in freshwater ecology and monitoring, wildlife protection and waste management in previous environmental educator roles.

 Based in Northland